MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

 You'll use GitHub Copilot to help get the work done as efficiently as possible.
 If all goes well, your app will be used to support the library's book drives and other offsite functions in the future.

+#### Lab scenario

+GitHub Copilot can help you understand and document a codebase by generating explanations and documentation.
+In this lab, you'll use GitHub Copilot to analyze and document the library application.
+You'll also create a GitHub repository for the library application and generate a README file for the repository using GitHub Copilot.

+This lab includes the following exercises:

+- Use GitHub Copilot to explain the library application codebase.
+- Use Visual Studio Code to create a GitHub repository for the library application.
+- Use GitHub Copilot extensions to create a README.md file for the repository.

+### Exercise 1: Analyze the library application codebase

+Before you create a code repository and README file, you should take some time to examine the codebase.
+It's important to understand the app architecture and key features before documenting the project.
+You should also run the application to ensure that it performs as expected.

-#### Setup Task - Set up the library application in Visual Studio Code
+#### Task 1: Set up the library application in Visual Studio Code

 Your colleague has developed an initial version of the library application and has made it available as a .zip file.
-To prepare for the guided project exercises, you need to perform the following tasks:
+To prepare for this lab, you need to perform the following actions:

 - Download the zip file.
 - Extract the code files.